 Prof. Dr. René de Koster – Professor of Logistics and Operations Management, Rotterdam School of Management, Erasmus University Rotterdam, The Netherlands; Scientific Advisory Board, BVL

-Associate Prof. Dr. Anne Lange – Luxembourg Centre for Logistics and SCM, University of Luxembourg, Scientific Advisory Board, BVL
+Prof. Dr. Anne Lange – Professor of Management, Logistics and Air Transport, Frankfurt University of Applied Sciences, Scientific Advisory Board, BVL

 Prof. Dr.-Ing.
-Thorsten Schmidt (host) – Director, Institute of Material Handling and Industrial Engineering, Technical University Dresden, Scientific Advisory Board, BVL
+Thorsten Schmidt (host) – Director, Institute of Material Handling and Industrial Engineering, Universität Dresden, Scientific Advisory Board, BVL

 Publish your research results in a scientific journal: Logistics Research (https://www.bvl.de/lore) offers you the possibility to publish an extension of your conference publication.
 Expand your contribution by presenting the underlying theory, the methods used and the results obtained in more detail, and then submit your manuscript in accordance with the formal requirements (https://www.bvl.de/lore/instructions-for-authors) via https://www.editorialmanager.com/lore (online submission).
 After a preliminary review by the editors, independent experts will examine your contribution in a double-blind process.